Erotemic/shitspotter/README.rst

 Dataset Statistics:

 * Most images only show a single poop, but other images have multiple.

+### As of 2021-11-11

+(The counts for this date are wrong)

-* As of 2021-11-11 I've collected 1935 pictures with "798" before/after/(maybe negative) groups of images.
+* I've collected 1935 pictures with "798" before/after/(maybe negative) groups of images.
 * There are roughly 457 paired-groups and 333 triple-groups.
+(Based only on counts, grouping has not happened yet).

+### As of 2021-12-30

+(These are more correct)

+* As of 2021-12-30 I've collected 2088 pictures with "~895" before/after/(maybe negative) groups of images. (number of pairs is approximate, dataset not fully registered yet)
+* There are roughly 394 paired-groups and 501 triple-groups.
 (Based only on counts, grouping has not happened yet).

 Annotation Process